Fixed duration positions

-The employee receives a UW identification card and is eligible to participate in the U-PASS program and other programs that require an official UW Husky ID card.
+Employees in fixed duration positions are eligible for paid time off in accordance with collective bargaining agreement provisions, receive a UW identification card (Husky card), and are eligible to participate in the U-PASS transit program and other programs that require a Husky card.

 Employees in fixed duration positions are generally eligible for medical, dental, life, and long term disability insurances as well as retirement plan participation subject to rules.
 Contact the Integrated Service Center for information about benefits eligibility.

-Tuition Exemption – Only permanent classified staff are eligible to participate in the University’s tuition exemption program.
-Employees in a fixed duration position do not achieve permanent status and are not eligible to participate in the tuition exemption program.
+Only permanent classified staff are eligible to participate in the UW’s tuition exemption program; employees in fixed duration positions do not achieve permanent status and therefore are not eligible to participate in the tuition exemption program.

-Employees in a fixed duration position do not achieve “permanent” status and therefore do not serve a probationary period.
+Employees in fixed duration positions do not achieve “permanent” status and therefore do not serve a probationary period.
 The position may be terminated by the supervisor at any time.

 Credit towards a regular position